-The problem with ‘cute’ is that it’s such a nebulous term.
-It can be an adjective, a noun or an adverb, so its meaning has shifted markedly since its origins in the 18th century.
+Cute: It’s such a nebulous term.
+It can be an adjective, a noun or an adverb, and its meaning has shifted markedly since its origins in the 18th century.
 After all, one person’s pretty or dainty is another’s contrived and calculating.
-So when it comes to cute, which is it?
-However you view the term, you simply can’t escape the cute.
-A cursory glance of the internet suggests that it consists almost entirely of babies and small animals amusing us.
+So which is it?
+But no matter you view the term, you simply can’t escape the cute.
+A cursory glance of the internet suggests that it appears to consist almost entirely of babies and small animals amusing us.

 You can be innocently about your daily business, only to be ambushed by something maddeningly adorable, entering your webspace completely uninvited just begging you to love it.
-We enjoy these clips because we are fools and know no better.
-But even more depressingly, research has demonstrated that as a species, we are hardwired to succumb to the whole fluffy bunny routine.
+We enjoy these clips because we are idiots and know no better.
+But even worse, research has shown that as a species, we are hardwired to succumb to the whole fluffy bunny routine.
 It’s in the genes.

-But in automotive terms, how do we quantify cute?
+In automotive terms, how do we quantify cute?
 Dimensionally for a start.
-Cute usually equates with small, although this suggests all small cars are cute, which isn’t necessarily the case.
-A battered Citroen 2CV in battleship grey is far too serious a car to be cute.
-But in lurid ‘Charleston’ livery, it’s a cheval of a different stripe entirely: Cute perhaps, in a stupid-ass way, as Scott Walker (via Jacques Brel) might have put it.
+Cute usually equates with diminutive, although this could suggest that all small cars are cute, which isn’t necessarily the case.
+A battered Citroen 2CV in battleship grey is far too serious a motorcar to be cute.
+But in lurid Charleston livery, it’s a cheval of a different stripe entirely: Cute in a stupid-ass way, perhaps?

 But are we simply talking magnitude here?
-Aside from modest dimensions, cute cars suggest friendliness, youth, and a certain joie de vivre.
+Aside from modest dimensions, cute cars suggest friendliness – a certain joie de vivre.
 On top of diminutive size, the original Mini and Fiat 500 both possessed these attributes.
-Both were cute cars, but more by accident than design.
-They looked the way they did because their architecture dictated the style – such as it was.
-Certainly, it was never the intention of their creators to stoop to mere styling – in fact the very thought would most likely have given both Issigonis and Giacosa apoplexy.
+They were cute, but more by accident than design.
+They looked the way they did primarily because their architecture dictated it.
+Certainly, it was never the intention of their creators to stoop to styling – in fact the very thought would most likely have given both Issigonis and Giacosa a fit of the vapours.

 Cuteness also inclines towards non-aggression.
-Ur-Mini’s and rear-engined Fiat Abarths retain a residual cuteness quotient despite any amount of war paint, spot lamps and wide tyres in the way a modern Mini Cooper or 500 Abarth simply can’t.
-Instead they just resemble really, really angry six-year olds.
-And there’s nothing cute about that.
-Similarly, 1950’s bubble cars come within a whisker of cute, owing to their miniscule dimensions and amusing styling, but given the sinister and somewhat tainted connotations surrounding names like Messerschmitt and Heinkel, it quickly leaches away again.
+Ur-Mini’s and rear-engined Fiat Abarths retain their inherent cuteness quotient despite any amount of war paint, spot lamps and fat tyres in the way a modern Mini Cooper or 500 Abarth simply can’t.
+Instead they just resemble enraged toddlers, and there’s nothing cute about that.
+Similarly, 1950’s bubble cars come within a whisker of cute, owing to their miniscule dimensions and amusing styling, but given the sinister and somewhat tainted connotations surrounding names like Messerschmitt and Heinkel, this quickly leaches away again.

 Now of course, no discussion of cute would be sufficiently rigorous without at least mentioning cute’s more flamboyant cousin.
 Because the pink elephant in this discussion is how cuteness regularly gets conflated with camp.

-However, another definition of camp is failed seriousness, which might suggest an altogether different list of vehicles.
-However amusing it might be to extrapolate upon which cars fit either definition, the subject remains one that too easily gets overrun with puerile jibes about ‘picking up twigs in the springtime’, so it’s probably best to put it back into the closet along with that feather boa you’ve been eyeing suggestively – and don’t think I haven’t noticed.
+However, another definition of camp is that of failed seriousness, which might suggest an altogether different list of vehicles.
+However amusing it might be to extrapolate upon which cars fit either definition, the subject remains one that too easily gets overrun with puerile jibes, so it’s probably best to put it back into the closet along with that feather boa you’ve been eyeing suggestively – and don’t think I haven’t noticed.

 Meanwhile, the cute car’s march forward into our hearts and minds appears to be boundless.
 Resistance is futile – they know exactly what buttons to push.
-In a similar manner to an Ed Sheeran song, where emotion is skilfully engineered to literally pummel the listener into submission beneath the weight of its own towering ambition, these modern-era cars are simply too calculating to be cute.
+In a similar manner to a modern power ballad, where emotion is skilfully engineered to literally pummel the listener into submission beneath the weight of its own towering ambition, these modern-era cars are simply too calculating to be cute.